MSS-PAE: Saving Autoencoder-based Outlier Detection from Unexpected Reconstruction: Experiments

 \section{Experiments}

-To show the effectiveness of the proposed methods, experiments were conducted on 32 commonly used real-world outlier detection datasets.
-The proposed methods were compared with 5 typical AE-based OD methods (including AE itself), and proved the efficacy of applying the MSS.
-A comparison was made against 5 classic non-AE-based SOTA OD methods.
+In this work, empirical experiments were conducted on 32 commonly used real-world outlier detection datasets.
+The proposed methods were compared with 5 typical AE-based OD methods (including AE itself), and proved the efficacy of applying MSS.
+A comparison was made against 8 classic non-AE-based SOTA OD methods.

 The experiments answered the following questions: